Écouché in World War II: The Phony war

-According to the census of 1936 there were 1179 residents (Ecubéens) in Ecouché.
+According to the census of 1936 there were 1179 residents (Ecubéens) in Écouché.
 By June 1940 this figure had been considerably reduced.
 There were so many young men missing.
-Five soldiers from Ecouché were killed in action, adding to the 100,000 French soldiers who perished in three weeks of fighting during the disastrous spring of 1940.
+Five soldiers from Écouché were killed in action, adding to the 100,000 French soldiers who perished in three weeks of fighting during the disastrous spring of 1940.

 Another thirty were taken prisoner, but were expected to return after the armistice with Germany.
 Marshal Philippe Pétain, the "hero who dedicated himself to France", had inspired confidence that all would be well.
 Disillusionment came all too soon.
 The French soldiers were prisoners of war in German camps.
 The women who sent parcels to their husbands were considered fortunate.
 At least they knew their men were alive.

 The citizens were resigned to a life of survival; the economy had collapsed, there were frequent requisitions, and shortages of virtually everything, especially in town.

 Ecouché is surrounded by farmland, thus farm produce was distributed, either exchanged in complex negotiations, or given freely through networks of families and friends.